-Finally, NARA, in its capacity as the CUI Executive Agent, also plans to sponsor in 2016, a single Federal Acquisition Regulation (FAR) clause that will apply the requirements of the federal CUI rule and NIST Special Publication 800-171 to contractors.
+Finally, NARA, in its capacity as the CUI Executive Agent, also plans to sponsor in 2017, a single Federal Acquisition Regulation (FAR) clause that will apply the requirements contained in the federal CUI regulation and Special Publication 800-171 to contractors.
 This will further promote standardization to benefit a substantial number of nonfederal organizations that are attempting to meet the current range and type of contract clauses, where differing requirements and conflicting guidance from federal agencies for the same information gives rise to confusion and inefficiencies.
 Until the formal process of establishing such a single FAR clause takes place, the CUI requirements in NIST Special Publication 800-171 may be referenced in federal contracts consistent with federal law and regulatory requirements.

-When To Use Special Publication 800-171
+If necessary, Special Publication 800-171 will be updated to remain consistent with the federal CUI regulation and the FAR clause.